UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

-Even though these little critters can do great damage, most homeowner policies do not cover termites.
+Even though these little critters can do great damage, most homeowner policies don’t cover termites.

 Earthquakes and Sinkholes

-Most standard policies will exclude both of these risks.
+Most standard policies will exclude both earthquakes and sinkholes.
 You may think it’s no big deal because you live in an area where these events are rare.
 It might surprise you that there were more earthquakes in Oklahoma than in California in 2018.
 Some companies will write separate policies to cover these types of events.

 No private insurance company can offer flood insurance, although most can quote and broker a policy through the National Flood Insurance Program.
 The federal government is the only provider of flood insurance.